 On the other hand, the deadlines for the applicability of various provisions are being pushed back by up to one and a half years.

-1. For high-risk systems under Annex III, the application of the requirements will be postponed from 2 August 2026 to a maximum of 2 December 2027, i.e., by approximately one and a half years.
+- For high-risk systems as defined in Annex III (AI used in recruitment processes, credit checks, and law enforcement), the application of the requirements will be postponed from 2 August 2026 to 2 December 2027, i.e. by approximately one and a half years.

-2. For high-risk systems under Annex I, the application of the requirements will be postponed from 2 August 2027 to a maximum of 2 August 2028, i.e., by about one year.
+- For high-risk systems as defined in Annex I (AI integrated into specific products such as medical devices or motor vehicles), the application of the requirements is postponed from 2 August 2027 to 2 August 2028, i.e. by approximately one year.

 For high-risk AI systems under Art.
 6(1) of the AI Act and Annex I, the reformed Art.
 60a and Art.
 111 AI Act would apply.

-• In particular, Art.
+- In particular, Art.
 111 AI Act has far-reaching implications.
-It provides that such systems which are placed on the market and put into service before the date on which the requirements become applicable (2 August 2027 to, at the latest, 2 August 2028) must comply with the requirements of the AI Act only if they undergo a substantial modification after that date.
+It provides that such systems which are placed on the market and put into service before the date on which the requirements become applicable must comply with the requirements of the AI Act only if they undergo a substantial modification after that date.
 For public authorities using such systems, the long implementation period until 2 August 2030 continues to apply.

-• With the new Art.
-60a, high-risk AI systems may also be tested outside AI regulatory sandboxes.
+- With the new Art.
+60a, high-risk AI systems may also under certain circumstances be tested outside AI regulatory sandboxes.
 This is subject to the conditions of a “Real-World Testing Agreement” concluded between the Member States and the Commission.

 In addition, providers are no longer required to register when they classify a system listed in Annex III as not being a high-risk AI system.
 However, under Art.
 6(4) of the proposed amendment, this classification must be documented before the service is offered or put into operation.

 The new Art.
-4a incorporates, first, the former Art.
+4a incorporates, first, the current Art.
 10(5) AI Act.
-This provision constitutes an exception allowing the processing of special categories of personal data or other sensitive data (health data, political opinions, etc.) for the purpose of detecting biases or distortions in AI systems and correcting them in high-risk systems.
-Secondly, paragraph 2 expands this exception for deployers of such systems where the processing is necessary and proportionate for the prevention of biases.
+This provision constitutes an exception allowing the processing of special categories of personal data or other sensitive data (health data, political opinions, etc.) for the purpose of detecting biases or distortions in AI systems and correcting them in high-risk systems if this is absolutely necessary.
+This introduces a clear purpose limitation for such processing.
+Secondly, paragraph 2 expands this exception for deployers of high-risk AI systems where the processing is necessary and proportionate for the prevention of biases, insofar as such biases are likely to affect the health or safety of individuals, have a negative impact on fundamental rights, or lead to discrimination prohibited by EU law.
+The proposal extends the scope for processing special categories of personal data for the purpose of detecting and preventing bias in high-risk AI systems.
+At the same time, this processing is subject to strict conditions such as necessity and purpose limitation.

 AI regulatory sandboxes, which enable new AI applications to be tested under real-world conditions already during development, may, under the proposed Art.
 57(3a), also be established by the AI Office.
 In addition, the real-world conditions governing such tests are to be set out in a dedicated document.